-Suitably trained Departmental Officers may conduct Quality Principles Certification, Recertification, Surveillance and/or Extraordinary Audits on certain Providers at the department's discretion.
-Providers selected for department led audits will be advised no later than 40 business days prior to the proposed audit.
+Suitably trained Departmental Officers may conduct Quality Principles Certification, Recertification, Surveillance and/or Extraordinary Audits on certain Providers at the Department's discretion.
+Providers selected for Department led audits will be advised no later than 8 weeks prior to the proposed audit.